Ten Acres: History

 Ten Acre Holdings had been set up to safeguard the club and enable it to get back on a sound financial footing, which it has achieved over recent years.
 The proposed purchase was intended to provide the football club with the strongest possible opportunity to continue its progression.

 The ground was, again, extensively redeveloped during 2014.
 New pitch side fencing was installed following damage to the previous fencing during Eastleighs championship winning game against Basingstoke.
 The former East stand at Sandy Park (home of Exeter Chiefs RFC) was rebuilt along the premier telecom side of the ground as well as behind the clubhouse goal providing a covered terraced accommodation for 2,000 spectators.
 On 2 December 2014, the newly completed 2,290-seater South Stand was opened for the first time in a Conference Premier game against Dartford with the club allowing spectators in for free to celebrate the occasion.
 The Mackoy Community Stand was officially opened on 28 February 2015 with a club and stadium record attendance of 4,126 for a conference premier match against Macclesfield, a live match on BT sport that Eastleigh won 4–0.

 The attendance record was broken a year later when 5,025 watched the club's FA Cup third round match against Bolton.

 During 2016–17 season work began on a double story building behind the goal to allow for Eastlegh FC to cater for its increased fanbase.

-The stand behind the clubhouse goal has been affectionately named the "shed end" and is where most vocal home fans congregate.
+The stand behind the clubhouse goal is known as the Shed End and is the main area where the club's most vocal supporters gather.